State basketball runner up St. Joseph honored at Simmons Field with commemorative basketballs

 All but one of the nine runs the Lancers allowed were unearned.

-St. Joes improved to 9-4 overall, 7-2 in the Metro Classic Conference.
+St. Joseph improved to 9-4 overall, 7-2 in the Metro Classic Conference.

 The Lancers host New Berlin Eisenhower Thursday at 4:30 p.m. at Carthage College, travel to Burlington on Friday at 4:30 and finish the week at Waterloo Saturday at noon.